bkudryavtsev/rudl/README.md

 # rudl
-A game about directions and confusion
+A simple game about directions and frustration

 Try it here: http://bkudryavtsev.github.io/rudl